openbpm-platform/openbpm-control/README.md

 ## Running the Application <a name="running-the-application"></a>

-You can run Flowset Control using either a Docker image or from source code.
+You can run Flowset Control Community using either a Docker image or from source code.

 ### Docker Image <a name="docker-image"></a>
-This method allows running Flowset Control with a pre-built Docker image.
+This method allows running Flowset Control Community with a pre-built Docker image.

 **Prerequisites:**